clabrugere/rust-graph/README.md

 So I refactored the whole `Graph` implementation to avoid storing references to nodes in edges in a single container, but instead split that in two: one `IndexMap` mapping unique `usize` ids to nodes, and a `HashMap` mapping the same ids to an edge list.

 Another limitation of storing the graph in a single hashmap of nodes to edge list was in the hashing of the nodes directly: it required to implement `Eq` and `Hash` traits for the node type `N` but also that required nodes to be immutable (otherwise their hash would change and the hashmap would not be stable).
 In addition, hashing nodes directly could cause collisions for large graphs.

+On the code structure, I initially put everything under the same `Graph` implementation.
+But as I started to add more specific algorithms that required additional traits, I started to split it into traits.
+This allow to have a general no-too-restrictive base implementation, augmented with specific stuff that might not be useful for every use case and that require more constraints on our generics only if we need to use them.

 ## Prerequisite